favdv/PowerQuery/README.md

 ## Retrieving all functions
 To retrieve the functions in PowerBi, you can simply copy the content from [Record.GetAllQueries.pt](https://github.com/favdv/ready-to-use-powerqueries/blob/main/Record.GetAllQueries.pt) into blank query.

 _**Note:** As the list of queries grows, Record.GetAllQueries.pt might need to be amended to cater for additional records in the function list.
-So you might require to update the function on occasion._
+So you might require to update the function on occasion.
+The utilities repo has functions and a more exhaustive list to support managing amendments for this purpose._

 This will create a record, like: